Share This

 14. If your child takes a break from school, do they have to start repaying their federal loans?

-You do not have to start repaying your Federal Direct Loans until the six-month grace period is used up.
+You do not have to start repaying your Federal Direct Loans until the six-month grace period is used.
 Typically, we think of this grace period kicking in after graduation, but this grace period will kick in if a student ever goes below half-time credit hours.

 The good news is that if you go back to school above half-time before six months is up, the grace period will reset.

-It is possible to request an extension to the grace period, but this must be done before the grace period is used up.
-If your grace period has run out in the middle of your leave of absence, you will have to start making payments on your student loans.
+Requesting an extension to the grace period is possible, but this must be done before the grace period is used up.
+If your grace period has run out during your leave of absence, you must start making payments on your student loans.

-The repayment for Parent PLUS Loans, on the other hand, usually begins 60 days after the loan is disbursed, but parents can apply for a deferment for when their kid is in school at least half-time and for six months after graduation.
+On the other hand, the repayment for Parent PLUS Loans usually begins 60 days after the loan is disbursed, but parents can apply for a deferment for when their kid is in school at least half-time and for six months after graduation.

 15. Our child received a private scholarship.
 Do we need to report it to the college?

 Yes.
-If get any kind of private scholarship, you must report the scholarship to the financial aid office.
+If your child wins any kind of private scholarship, you must report the scholarship to the financial aid office.

 Unfortunately, the university may adjust your financial aid package to compensate for this fact.
 This is referred to as scholarship displacement, and it is possibly one of the most infuriating practices within the financial aid system.